vega/altair/doc/user_guide/data_transformers.rst

 Multiple data transformers can be piped together using ``pipe``::

-    from altair import pipe, limit_rows, to_values
+    from altair import limit_rows, to_values
+    from toolz.curried import pipe
     pipe(data, limit_rows(10000), to_values)

 Managing data transformers